 My brain had created a story that when I became a grandma, it meant something bad was going to happen.

-Pinch me…we just had another grand baby, Stellan Shopland!
+Pinch me…we just had another grand baby, Wyatt!

-That makes THREE grandchildren… with another one on the way!
+That makes FOUR grandchildren!
 To say we feel abundantly blessed, would be an understatement.